 Attack the Bloc

-Sean (Emile Hirsch) and Ben (Max Minghella) are in Moscow to tie up a deal for their new phone app when they find themselves being stitched up Swedish businessman Skyler (Joel Kinnaman).
-Pissed, Sean and Ben hit the club scene where they pick up Americans Anne (Rachael Taylor) and Natalie (Olivia Thirlby) who are tired of being hit on by Russians.
+Sean (Emile Hirsch - Into the Wild) and Ben (Max Minghella - 10 Years) are in Moscow to tie up a deal for their new phone app when they find themselves being stitched up by Swedish businessman, Skyler (Joel Kinnaman).
+Angry and frustrated, Sean and Ben hit the club scene where they pick up Anne (Rachael Taylor - Red Dog) and Natalie (Olivia Thirlby - Dredd), a couple of Americans who are tired of being hit on by Russians.
 Shortly after Skyler shows up and just as things between them appear to be getting ready to kick off the lights go out and aliens descends from the sky like over sized fire flies, turning everyone to dust with some sort of electrical charge.
-Are group of five survive in a storeroom until eventually they decide to venture outside to look for other survivors whilst doing battle with these alien things.
+Are group of five take refuge in a storeroom until eventually they decide to venture outside to look for other survivors whilst doing battle with these alien things.

 "The Darkest Hour" has the unfortunate problem of being incredibly similar to so many other movies.
 Ignore the alien shenanigans for a second and what we have is a small group of survivors searching for signs of life in a world devoid of life and covered in ashes, think "28 Days Later" but the threat is from these alien sprites rather than virus infected zombies.
 It means that even though we are taken to Russia and have an alien threat the end result ends up painfully familiar with are group arguing, ending up getting smaller when one of them is picked off and so on.

-What this all boils down to is that "The Darkest Hour" might entertain a young audience who will be blown away by some of the effects.
+What this all boils down to is that "The Darkest Hour" might entertain a young audience who might be impressed by some of the special effects.
 But for those who know their way around apocalyptic and zombie movies it will all end up too familiar and too full of nonsense.

 Tags: Zombie Movies